jandornig/lordlyfe/Phase1_Roadmap.md

 ### Milestone 1: Player System
 - Multiple players can connect to the server
-- Each player has a unique identifier
+- Each player has a unique, **server-assigned** identifier (`playerId`)
-- Sessions are properly tracked and managed
+- Sessions are properly tracked and managed (associating `socket.id` with `playerId`)
 - Connection/disconnection is handled gracefully

 ### Milestone 2: Room System
-- Players can create and join rooms
+- Players can create and join rooms (Implicitly, server creates match rooms)
-- Room state is properly maintained
+- Room state is properly maintained (Authoritative `gameState` per match/room)
-- Players can leave rooms
+- Players can leave rooms (Server handles disconnects from rooms)
 - Room cleanup works correctly
+- **Game broadcasts are isolated to match rooms.**

 ### Milestone 3: State Synchronization
-- All players in a room see the same game state
+- All players in a room see the same **authoritative** game state
-- State updates are properly broadcast
+- State updates are properly broadcast **to the correct room**
-- Player-specific states are maintained
+- Player-specific states are maintained (Server tracks this, clients derive role)
-- State conflicts are resolved correctly
+- State conflicts are resolved correctly (Server is authoritative, preventing conflicts)
+- **Clients correctly identify their role (Player 1/Player 2) based on `myPlayerId` and match data.**
+- **Client actions are processed as intents by the server.**

 ## Implementation Notes